IanPaniagua/regalo-app-rn/DOCS/feature-group-giffting/feature-group-giffting.md

 During development, several additional features were implemented that were not originally planned:

-### 1. **Full Multilingual System**
+### 1. **Close Groups & History** (from Release 3)
-- Support for 3 languages: Spanish, English, German
+- Implemented early due to available development time
-- All group-related screens translated
+- Groups can be closed and moved to history
-- Variable interpolation in translations
+- Read-only chat in closed groups
 - Dynamic change based on user preference

 ### 2. **Gift Description**